RealTimeLogic/LSP-Examples/Dashboard/README.md

 additional complexity since the code must keep track of parent(s) for sub-menus.
 The parent(s) must be expanded such that the selected sub-menu is shown.

+See the [Light-Dashboard template](../Light-Dashboard) for a high level explanation on how the CMS engine (cms.lua) works.

 We use camel case naming convention in the example code.
 The Lua table type implements associative arrays.
 An associative array is an array